 - Step 7: After-sale services.

 Whatsapp has emerged as an excellent platform for companies to approach their target customers.
-Many big brands like – Meesho, Ajio, Jio Mart, Purplle and relatively small vendors are using Whatsapp as a tool for marketing.
+Many big brands like – Meesho, Ajio, Purplle and small vendors are using Whatsapp as a marketing tool.

 The companies are promoting their products using: